tzeikob/javascript-patterns/control-flow/limited-parallel-execution/README.md

 });
 ```

-> Note that we skip error handling within async tasks for brevity, but you always have take care of thrown errors.
+> We skip error handling within async tasks for brevity, but you always have take care of thrown errors.

 ### Limited parallel execution with promises